Coordination of algorithmic and AI supervision

 On this page

-To that end, a separate organisational unit has been set up within the Dutch Data Protection Authority (AP), the Department for the Coordination of Algorithmic Oversight (DCA).
+To that end, a separate organisational unit has been set up within the AP, the Department for the Coordination of Algorithmic Oversight (DCA).
 The DCA contributes to better control of algorithms and AI in the Netherlands by providing high-level risk analysis, strengthening collaboration between market surveillance authorities, and helping develop new (legal) frameworks.

-Being the coordinating market surveillance authority for algorithms and AI, the Dutch Data Protection Authority (AP) will focus on four key areas in 2024: algorithmic transparency, auditing, governance, and prevention of algorithmic discrimination.
-We are also preparing for the EU AI Act and looking into the risks of generative AI.
+Being the coordinating market surveillance authority for algorithms and AI, the AP will focus on transparency, standardisation, auditing, governance, non-discrimination and AI literacy.

 AI & Algorithmic Risks Report Netherlands

-Every six months, the Dutch Data Protection Authority (AP) publishes its AI & Algorithmic Risks Report Netherlands (ARR) to provide insight into recent developments, current risks, and the associated challenges.
-Read the first and second report.
+Every six months, the Dutch Data Protection Authority (AP) publishes its Report AI & Algorithms Netherlands (RAN) to provide insight into recent developments, current risks, and the associated challenges.